Rooibos Tea Benefits Weight Management, Plus 9 Other Reasons to Drink It

 It has a mild, aromatic taste that is sweet and fruity with hints of vanilla and honey.
 You can drink it just as you would black or green tea — plain, with lemon and sweetener, as a creamy latte or with butter as a caffeine-free substitute for Bulletproof Coffee.

 In the late 1990s, tea distributors began offering green rooibos tea, a less oxidized type of rooibos.
 This green version has double the number of antioxidants than red rooibos and offers a more mineral, grassy flavor.

 Rooibos gives you a delicious dose of antioxidants.
 Antioxidants clean up the harmful free radicals that can damage cells.

-Research shows that drinking rooibos tea helps regulate glutathione metabolism in the body.More powerful than any other antioxidant, glutathione has been shown to protect against inflammation, toxins, free radicals and pathogens.
-Think of it as your body’s own natural detoxifier.
+Research shows that drinking rooibos tea helps regulate glutathione metabolism in the body.The most prevalent antioxidant in the body and certainly one of the most powerful, glutathione has been shown to protect against toxins, free radicals and pathogens.
+Think of it as your body’s own natural detoxifier..

 May improve blood pressure and circulation